Skip to content

 • Orders the development of a National Security Memorandum that directs the National Security Council and the White House Chief of Staff to ensure that the US military and intelligence community use AI safely, ethically, and effectively.

-In May Colorado became the First State to enact Comprehensive AI Legislation.
+Colorado was the first state to enact comprehensive AI legislation in May 2024, SB205.
 The new law becomes effective February 1, 2026.
-It applies generally to developers and deployers of “high risk AI systems,” which are defined as AI systems that make, or are a substantial factor in making a consequential decision.
-The law also defines “consequential decision” as “any decision that has a material legal or similarly significant effect on the provision or denial to any consumer of, or the cost or terms of: (a) education enrollment or an education opportunity, (b) employment or an employment opportunity, (c) a financial or lending service, (d) an essential government service, (e) health-care services, (f) housing, (g) insurance, or (h) a legal service.”
+It applies generally to developers and deployers of “high risk AI systems,” defined as AI systems that make or are a substantial factor in making a consequential decision.
+The law defines “consequential decision” as “any decision that has a material legal or similarly significant effect on the provision or denial to any consumer of, or the cost or terms of: (a) education enrollment or an education opportunity, (b) employment or an employment opportunity, (c) a financial or lending service, (d) an essential government service, (e) health-care services, (f) housing, (g) insurance, or (h) a legal service.”
+The law addresses AI bias, establishing a requirement for human oversight throughout the life cycle of AI systems and requiring significant documentation around the use of AI.
+It applies to any person doing business in Colorado who develops an “AI system” or deploys a “high-risk AI system.”
+In effect, this means that it applies to any organization using a high-risk AI system, whether or not that system is consumer-facing.
+Notably, the law explicitly excludes a private right of action, leaving enforcement solely to the Colorado Attorney General.

-European Union Artificial Intelligence Regulation
+European Union regulation

-The EU AI Act is expected to fully take effect in 2026 or 2027.
+The EU AI Act is expected to take full effect in 2026 or 2027.
 However, portions of the Act may apply as early as six months after publication by the Council of the European Union.
-Enforcement will be conducted by separate regulators in each of the 27 member states in coordination with a new EU AI Office and EU AI Board, and penalties for noncompliance could result in fines up to 35 million Euros (approximately $39 million) or 7% of a company’s revenues, whichever is higher.
+Enforcement will be conducted by separate regulators in each of the 27 member states in coordination with a new EU AI Office and EU AI Board, and penalties for noncompliance could result in fines up to 35 million euros (approximately $39 million) or 7% of a company’s revenues, whichever is higher.

 The agreement defines an AI system as a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.